financeaiguy/humber-os/DEPLOYMENT.md

 ## Support

 For issues or questions:
-1. Check logs in Vercel and Cloudflare dashboards
+1. Check logs in Cloudflare Pages and Workers dashboards
 2. Review error tracking in monitoring tools
 3. Contact team lead for infrastructure access
 4. File issues in GitHub repository